pinecone-io/canopy/README.md

 * Canopy currently only supports OpenAI as the backend for both the embedding model and the LLM.
 Rate limits and pricing set by OpenAI will apply.
 * More integrations will be supported in the near future.

+## Contributing
+Thank you for considering contributing to Canopy!
+Please see our [contributing guidelines](./CONTRIBUTING.md) for more information.

 ## Advanced usage

 ### Migrating an existing OpenAI application to **Canopy**